hynek/hatch-fancy-pypi-readme/README.md

 Again, please check out our [example configuration][example-config] for a complete example.

+### Referencing Packaging Metadata

+If the final contains the string `$HFPR_VERSION`, it is replaced by the current package version.

+When running *hatch-fancy-pypi-readme* in CLI mode (as described in the next section), packaging metadata is not available.
+In that case `$HFPR_VERSION` is hardcoded to `42.0` so you can still test your readme.

 ## CLI Interface

 For faster feedback loops, *hatch-fancy-pypi-readme* comes with a CLI interface that takes a `pyproject.toml` file as an argument and renders out the readme that would go into respective package.